Mr Gee poet, comedian, musician and presenter.

 From humble beginnings as a Hip-Hop DJ, Mr Gee honed his spoken word skills as the host of the renowned performance poetry club Brix-Tongue and Straight outta Shoreditch and is now one of the stars of the UK poetry scene.
 He has performed at the New York Nuyorican Poets Café and the Black Lily night in Philadelphia (home to Jill Scott and the Roots), as well as at the Edinburgh Fringe and the Latitude Festivals.
 His album Poetry in the Key of Gee was released to critical acclaim.

 Today Gee is at the cutting edge of Underground poetry with regular Chill Pill nights at the Soho Theatre, Roundhouse and Albany.
 Gee is curator of these laid-back poetry nights where up-and-coming poets share the stage with some of the finest spoken word acts in the UK.
+More recently Gee has started up a new collective called "WorkinOnit".
+These are drop-in sessions at Rich Mix theatre for artists to talk about Life, Politics, Performing, Creating.
+It's a bit like a gym for performers.

 Gee also supports Russell Brand on his UK stand up tours, with his unique blend of comedy and poetry.
 He has also taken to the stage and took the world of theatre by storm with the hit West-End musical Into The Hoods, bringing his unique style of poetry and comedy to the narration of the show.